jenniferemshepherd/FT-tech-test/README.md

 * Having diagrammed the simple app, I decided to use Ruby.
 It was important to test-drive the app and I current feel most confident doing this in Ruby as I have experience with the Sinatra framework.

 * I wrote out User Stories and compared them to the brief, to ensure I had fully grasped the expectations.
 I focussed on the first requirements to hit MVP, planning to extend later with the optional extras.
+I diagrammed the action that would take place in the app and where I expected information to be sent during user interaction.

-* I diagrammed the action that would take place in the app and where I expected information to be sent during user interaction.
+* I test drove development by working from the controller and rating model, and then refactoring out into views.

 * I chose PostgreSQL for my database as I felt reasonably familiar with SQL and wanted to keep things simple.
 I used the pg gem to interact with the database from within my ruby code, but keep the interactions verbose.
 I refactored the connection with the database into its own class so that I could keep the ratings and controller doing their own actions.
 I also installed tableplus onto my macbook so that I could keep an eye on the database without having to constantly interact through psql in my command line.
 I hadn't used it before but it did speed up my sanity checks.